-In these hard and deceptive times, it is of the utmost importance to be on your guard against such men.
-They are master manipulators and skilled in educated, biblical, and smooth speech.
-Many times making it is hard to recognize the true from the false until you begin to poke at the soft center of what they produce.
+In these challenging and deceptive times, being on your guard against such men is of the utmost importance.
+They are master manipulators skilled in educated biblical knowledge and smooth speech to persuade those unaware of their treachery.
+But, unfortunately, recognizing the truth from the false is often difficult until you begin to poke at the soft rotten center of what they produce.

-But they do not fool the mature in Christ and they will not fool you if you seek the wisdom, insight, and Spirit of the Lord.
+But they do not fool the Spirit of the Lord, and they will not deceive you if you seek the wisdom and insight of the Lord.
 Nothing is hidden from Him.
-Be careful that you do not follow their ways, for there is great condemnation for those who live in such reprehensible sins.
+Therefore, be careful not to follow their ways, for the Lord has said, “great is their condemnation” for those who live in such reprehensible religious sin.

 “Then I will draw near to you for judgment.
 I will be a swift witness against the sorcerers, against the adulterers, against those who swear falsely, against those who oppress the hired worker in his wages, the widow and the fatherless, against those who thrust aside the sojourner, and do not fear me, says the LORD of hosts.
 For I the LORD do not change; therefore you, O children of Jacob, are not consumed.”
 Malachi 3-5-6

-Continue to do good, repent often, search your heart to make it holy pure unto the Lord.
-Be what God intended you to be, a righteous Saint that looks to do as the Lord commands;
+Nevertheless, continue to do good, repent often, and search your heart to make it holy and pure, walking in His Spirit.
+Beware of those whose hearts are rotten walking in the wickedness of the Devil.
+But be what God intended you to be, a righteous Saint that looks to do as the Lord commands.

 “He has told you, O man, what is good; and what does the LORD require of you but to do justice, and to love kindness, and to walk humbly with your God?”
 Micah 6:8